Carolyn S. Gordon

-Carolyn S. Gordon (born 1950) is a mathematician and Benjamin Cheney Professor of Mathematics at Dartmouth College.
+Carolyn S. Gordon (born 1950) is an American mathematician who is the Benjamin Cheney Professor of Mathematics at Dartmouth College.
 She is most well known for giving a negative answer to the question "Can you hear the shape of a drum?" in her work with David Webb and Scott A. Wolpert.
 She is a Chauvenet Prize winner and a 2010 Noether Lecturer.

 Early life and education

-Gordon received her Bachelor of Science degree from the Purdue University.
+Gordon received her Bachelor of Science degree from Purdue University.
 She entered graduate studies at the Washington University in St. Louis, earning her Doctor of Philosophy in mathematics in 1979.
 Her doctoral advisor was Edward Nathan Wilson and her thesis was on isometry groups of homogeneous manifolds.
-She completed a postdoc at Technion Israel Institute of Technology and held positions at Lehigh University and Washington University in St. Louis.
+She completed a postdoc at Technion – Israel Institute of Technology and held positions at Lehigh University and in the Arts and Sciences at Washington University in St. Louis.